elcontraption/wp-post-type/README.md

 ```

 ## Arguments
 The default WordPress post type arguments are respected, which means your custom post type will not be public by default [see defaults](https://codex.wordpress.org/Function_Reference/register_post_type#arguments).
-You may set your own arguments by passing an array for the third argument:
+You may set your own arguments by passing an array for the third parameter:

 ```php
 $args = array(